Managing Shareholder Eric L. Cramer to Speak at 12th Annual Private Antitrust Enforcement Conference in Washington, D.C.

 AAI is an independent, nonprofit organization devoted to promoting competition that protects consumers, businesses, and society.
 It serves the public through research, education, and advocacy on the benefits of competition and the use of antitrust enforcement as a vital component of national and international competition policy.

-Mr. Cramer is a Managing Shareholder and Co-Chair of Berger Montague’s antitrust department.
+Mr. Cramer is firm Chairman and Co-Chair of Berger Montague’s antitrust department.
 He has a national practice in the field of complex litigation, primarily in the area of antitrust class actions.
 He is currently co-lead counsel in multiple significant antitrust class actions across the country in a variety of industries and is responsible for winning numerous significant settlements for his clients totaling well over $2 billion.
 Most recently, he has focused on representing workers claiming that anticompetitive practices have suppressed their pay, including cases on behalf of mixed-martial-arts fighters and chicken growers.

 In 2018, he was named Philadelphia antitrust “Lawyer of the Year” by Best Lawyers, and in 2017, he won the American Antitrust Institute’s Antitrust Enforcement Award for Outstanding Antitrust Litigation Achievement in Private Law Practice for his work in Castro v.
 Sanofi Pasteur Inc., No. 11-cv-07178 (D.N.J.).
 He has also identified as a top tier antitrust lawyer by Chambers & Partners in Pennsylvania and nationally.
 Chambers observed that Mr. Cramer is “really a tremendous advocate in the courtroom, with a very good mind and presence.”
 He has been highlighted annually since 2011 by The Legal 500 as one of the country’s top lawyers in the field of complex antitrust litigation, and repeatedly deemed one of the “Best Lawyers in America,” including in 2018.
 In 2014 and 2018, Mr. Cramer was selected by Philadelphia Magazine as one of the top 100 lawyers in Philadelphia.